Komon Soba Cup Set – Refined Tradition in Every Sip

 Product Description

 Elevate your table with the Komon Soba Cup Set—a refined blend of traditional design and everyday versatility.
-This set includes five porcelain cups, each adorned with a different Komon pattern, from classic basket weaves to fan-shaped seigaiha.
-These motifs, long cherished in Japanese culture, symbolize harmony, good fortune, and craftsmanship.
+This set includes five porcelain cups, each adorned with a distinct Komon pattern, from classic basket weaves to fan-shaped seigaiha.
+Each cup measures a comfortable 3.1 × 2.8 in (φ80 × 70 mm) and holds 6.8 fl oz (200 ml), ideal for serving soba dipping sauce, tea, espresso, sake, or small side dishes.
+The smooth glazed finish enhances the striking black-and-white patterns, making the cups easy to clean and pleasant to hold, allowing you to fully savor each sip or bite.

-The Symbolism Behind Each Plate
+The Symbolism Behind Each Cup

 Product Information